-- Personal and incidental expenses

-- Visa, passport, and inoculation expenses

-- Transportation to and from the common point of departure in the sending district

-- Transportation to and from airports

-- Excess baggage charges

-- Insurance coverage of at least US\$250,000 or equivalent for medical care and hospitalization, \$50,000 or equivalent for emergency medical evacuation, \$10,000 for accidental death and dismemberment, and \$10,000 or equivalent for repatriation of remains.
-This insurance must be valid in the country(ies) in which the team will travel and study during participation in the GSE program, and must begin on or before the date of departure from the sponsor district until the team member returns home (including personal travel).
+- Personal and incidental expenses - Visa, passport, and inoculation expenses - Transportation to and from the common point of departure in the sending district - Transportation to and from airports - Excess baggage charges - Insurance coverage of at least US\$250,000 or equivalent for medical care and hospitalization for basic major medical expenses, including accident and illness expense, hospitalization, and related benefits; US\$50,000 or equivalent for emergency medical evacuation; and US\$50,000 or equivalent for repatriation of remains.
+This insurance must be valid in the country(ies) in which the team will travel, visit, and study during participation in the GSE program from the date of departure through the official end of the trip.
+By requiring insurance herein, Rotary International/The Rotary Foundation does not represent that these coverages and limits will necessarily be adequate to protect the Participant.
+Participants should consult with an insurance professional to determine which coverages and limits will be adequate to cover them in the geographical location(s) visited.
+Rotary International/The Rotary Foundation does not provide any type of insurance to the Participants of these programs.
 Please note that higher coverage amounts are recommended.
 Members should consider supplemental insurance for luggage and personal items (cameras, laptop computers, etc.).
-GSE team mem-

-bers who engage in any type of hands-on medical activity are reminded that they are solely responsible for any and all liability that may arise from their participation in this activity, including providing for adequate insurance.
+GSE team members who engage in any type of hands-on medical activity are reminded that they are solely responsible for any and all liability that may arise from their participation in this activity, including providing for adequate insurance. - The cost of any personal travel after the study tour - Any increase in airfare resulting from avoidable delay in completing predeparture arrangements on schedule (Rotary districts may absorb this expense if they wish.)

-- The cost of any personal travel after the study tour - Any increase in airfare resulting from avoidable delay in completing predeparture arrangements on schedule (Rotary districts may absorb this expense if they wish.) - Any increase in airfare or fees resulting from early dismissal from the exchange - Exit taxes and transit taxes
+- Any increase in airfare or fees resulting from early dismissal from the exchange - Exit taxes and transit taxes